Air Plant Shop x Pencils of Promise School Impact Timeline

 After reaching the threshold to build our second school in mid 2019, Pencils of Promise (PoP) has been visiting rural communities in Guatemala to assess local need for improving education.
 The PoP team has narrowed it down to the Department of Suchitepéquez in the Boca Costa region of the country, which is a relatively short drive to Quetzaltenango, Pencils of Promise's Guatemalan headquarters.
 It is there hope that their close proximity of their main operations will facilitate efficiencies in school planning and administration in the region.
 We hope that we can announce our official ground-breaking soon!
 We hope you are as excited as we are.
 Thank you for helping us change lives!

 Three months after the official inauguration of the school, we sent Christian as Air Plant Shop representative to make the long journey to the Quiché department with the Pencils of Promise team.
 Christian was met with a joyful ceremony commemorating the construction of the building including dancing, sack races and beautiful marimba music.
 We made goody bags for every student.
 More than 300 pupils received a bag with a notebook, pencils, pencil sharpener, crayons and candies.
 In addition we donated a couple of soccer balls.
 Everyone loved it!
 Find more photos on our Gallery Page.

 The four-classroom school has officially been completed!
 These additional classrooms will help with overcrowding in the community and serve pre-primary, first, second and fifth grade students.
-The children are so happy to have new, clean environment conducive to learning.
+The children are elated to have new, clean environment conducive to learning.
 Thank you to all of our customers who have helped make this happen.

 There is so much new space to learn in big, bright classrooms.